wacncontent/CustomizeTool/removeCommentOutput/articles/notification-hubs/notification-hubs-ios-get-started.md

 	![][33]

-2. You can send a test notification from the Azure Management Portal.
+2. You can send a test notification from the [Azure Management Portal].
 If you added code for sending the notification in the app, touch inside the text field to enter a notification message.
 Then press the **Send** button on the keyboard or the **Send Notification** button in the view to send the notification message.

 	![][34]